-Romi, our CEO, has called for greater awareness of the inequality facing female savers - not just from their own employers and the government, but also from the wider pension industry.
-Speaking on the data she commented:
+Romi, our CEO, has called for greater awareness of the inequality facing female savers - not just from their own employers and the government, but also from the wider pensions industry.
+Speaking on the findings she commented:

-Jemima Olchawski, Head of Policy and Insight at the Fawcett Society, added:
+Jemima Olchawski, Head of Policy and Insight at the UK’s leading charity campaigning for gender equality and women’s rights, the Fawcett Society, added: